 Fresh or frozen green beans (when cooked) can have many health benefits.
-If you are opting for canned green beans, make sure they are low in sodium and salt, as too much of this can be bad for your cat.
+If you are opting for canned green beans, make sure they are low in sodium, as too much of this can be bad for your cat.

-The simple answer is yes- cats can eat apples.
+The simple answer is yes, cats can eat apples.
 Apples are a safe human food for cats to eat, although many cats will not like the taste.
-Some sources will claim that, because cats are ‘obligate carnivores’, they cannot digest apple.
+Some sources will claim that, because cats are ‘obligate carnivores’, they cannot digest apples.

-Apples should not be given to cats with diabetes, as they are high in sugar and can cause them to become destabilised.
-Apples should be given very cautiously to cats with IBD, sensitivity, and chronic gastroenteritis, as these cats are more prone to getting side effects from eating apples.
-The large amounts and combination of fibres in apples can be hard to digest, causing excess gas, an upset stomach, and diarrhea.
+Apples should not be given to cats with diabetes, as they are high in sugar and can cause them to become destabilized.
+Apples should be given very cautiously to cats with IBD, sensitivity, and chronic gastroenteritis, as these cats are more prone to getting side effects from eating anything out of the norm.
+The amount and combination of types of fiber in apples can be hard to digest, causing excess gas, an upset stomach, and diarrhea.

 Are There Any Negatives To Feeding Cats Vegetables?

-Cats are obligate carnivores, so they lack the digestive enzymes that are needed to break down vegetables in large quantities, so too many vegetables could cause your cat digestive upsets.
+Cats are obligate carnivores, so they lack the digestive enzymes that are needed to break down certain types of vegetable fiber, so too many vegetables could cause your cat digestive upset.

 While vegetables do contain fiber, which is beneficial for the digestive system, vegetables also contain carbohydrates.
-Overloading cats with carbohydrates is one of the leading causes of the growing problem of feline obesity.
+Extra calories from carbohydrates can lead to feline obesity, a growing problem in cats.
 Therefore, while cats can safely eat vegetables, it is important that they are only given to them in small amounts.